keirbowden/rwdhow/README.md

 ## Tutorial 1: Create a non-responsive Visualforce page ##

-In this tutorial, you will learn how to create and edit a non-responsive Visualforce page using the standard component library.
+In this tutorial, you will create a non-responsive Visualforce page using the standard component library.
 Along the way you’ll familiarize yourself with page creation and the editor.
 Before you start, please create a free Force.com Developer Edition Environment, as indicated earlier in the “About the Workbook” section.

 ###Step 1: Navigate to the Visualforce Pages setup page###